-Siri frowned hesitantly.
+Siri paused hesitantly.
 Silly, she thought.
 This is Vivenna.
 I can trust her.

 She’d thought she could trust Bluefingers too.
 Vivenna regarded her with a curious expression.

-“If this can save Idris,” Susebron said, “then I will do it.
+“If this help save Idris,” Susebron said, “then I will do it.
 Who is this person?”

 #

 Moments later, Vivenna stood quietly on the roof of the palace, the God King of Hallandren beside her.
-A couple of soldiers searched Vasher for weapons a short distance away.
+A short distance away, Vasher stood with arms upraised, letting a couple of soldiers search him for weapons.
 He had wisely left Nightblood behind, and didn’t have anything else on him.
 He didn’t even have any Breath.

 “Your sister is an amazing woman,” the God King said.

 Vivenna glanced at him.
 This was the man she was supposed to have married.
-The terrible creature she was taught to give herself to, yet hate at the same time.
-She’d never expected to end up like this, pleasantly chatting with him, considering all that had happened.
+The terrible creature that she was supposed to have given herself to, yet hate at the same time.
+She’d never expected to end up like this, pleasantly chatting with him.

 She’d also never expected that she’d like him.

 It was a quick judgment.
-She had gotten over chastising herself for making those.
-She saw kindness in his eyes, and a desire to what was right.
-How had a man like this ended up in his position?
+She had gotten over chastising herself for making those, though she had learned to leave herself open to reinterpet.
+Still, she saw kindness in his eyes, and a desire to what was right.
+How had a man like this ended up as God King of terrible Hallandren?

 “Yes,” she said.
 “She is.”